oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 3. Let's take a look at the **Movie Pizza Recommendation** project.
 Click on the edit button for that project:
     ![Edit project](images/apex-edit-project.png)

 4. You can see the details for this project.
-Update the task and task rules as you see fit to produce better results.
+You can update the task and task rules as you see fit to produce better results.
 And, you can see the query.
 For this app, each project's query has a single parameter - in this case `cust_id`.
 This lets you get details for that customer's profile.
 For now, let's leave the project as is - our subsequent lab is expecting results from this prompt.
 Click **Cancel**.
     ![Edit project details](images/apex-edit-details.png)

 5. Test the GenAI project by following these simple steps: